Lawrence Coburn Taylor

 Circumstances Of Loss

 Second Lieutenant Charles “Red” Taylor was one of eight VMF-212 “Hell Hounds” assigned to temporary aviation duty with the amalgam Cactus Air Force out of Guadalcanal.
-He arrived at Henderson Field on 20 August 1942.
+He arrived at Henderson Field on 20 August 1942, and flew under the command of VMF-223.

 “Red” Taylor was declared dead on 25 August 1943.
-For “his superb airmanship and dauntless courage under extremely adverse conditions” in his first and only combat flight, Taylor was awarded a posthumous Silver Star Medal.
+For “superb airmanship and dauntless courage under extremely adverse conditions” in his first and only combat flight, he was awarded a posthumous Silver Star Medal.

 Burial Information or Disposition